corton-byte/greenthreads-denver-marketing-ai-assistant/README.md

 The assistant is designed to communicate with busy GreenThreads leaders who may only read the first few paragraphs of an analysis.
 Responses therefore begin with the recommended action and then provide the evidence needed to evaluate it.

-Unless another format is specifically requested, the assistant uses the following structure:
+Unless another format is specifically requested, the assistant uses the following structure.

 ### Recommendation